Oujda: Economy

 Oujda has a strategic importance because of its location on the border.
 There are many economic and natural resources, however, the city struggles historically with an unemployment rate higher than the national average, standing on average at 20% compared to the 10.3% national average.

-Oujda relies heavily on trading given its location near the borders of Algeria.
-The economy of the city is directly related to the border's condition as it represents a passage for businesses directed towards Fes in the west, Talmasan in the east, Figuig in the south and Melilla in the north.
+Oujda relies heavily on trading, given its location near the Algeria-Morocco border.
+Oujda's economy is directly related to the border's condition as it represents a passage for businesses directed toward Fes in the west, Talmasan in the east, Figuig in the south, and Melilla in the north.

-On 18 March 2003, King Mohammed VI indicated the importance of reviving the economy of the Eastern regions of Morocco.
+On 18 March 2003, King Mohammed VI indicated the importance of reviving the economy of Morocco's Oriental.
 As a result of this effort, Technopole Oujda was established and the region witnessed road improvement, airport expansion and other projects.

 Sport

-The sports infrastructure in Oujda is composed of a municipal stadium, an Olympic venue, the Honneur Stadium of Oujda, built in 1976, the sports complex 'Rock' including a rugby stadium, a complex tennis in the park Lala Aicha, a golf course and two sports halls.
+The sports infrastructure in Oujda is composed of a municipal stadium, an Olympic venue, the Honneur Stadium of Oujda, built in 1976, the sports complex 'Rock' including a rugby stadium, a complex tennis in the park Lala Aicha, a golf course, and two sports halls.

 Football

 In 1957, MC Oujda (MCO) became the first football club to win the Throne Cup of Morocco, defeating the Wydad of Casablanca, a feat the club repeated the following year.
 In 1959, in its third successive appearance in the final, the club lost against FAR of Rabat.
 However, in MC Oujda's fourth successive final, the club defeated FUS Rabat.
 In 1962 MCO won its last Throne cup against the Kawkab Athletic Club of Marrakech.

-After ten years, MC Oujda came back to win in 1972 the Maghreb Cup, three years after it won The Botola Pro of Morocco.
+After ten years, MC Oujda came back to win in 1972 the Maghreb Cup, three years after it won Morocco's Botola Pro.

-US Musulmane d'Oujda, is another football club in Oujda.
+US Musulmane d'Oujda is another football club in Oujda.

+Honor Stadium is the main football venue in Oujda.